cilium/cilium.io/src/posts/2020-11-10-ebpf-future-of-networking/index.md

   - GKE
   - Google
 ogImage: ogimage.png
-ogSummary: `Today is an exciting day for the Cilium community:
-Isovalent, the company behind Cilium, is announcing its $29M Series A financing round backed by Andreessen Horowitz, Google, and Cisco.
-This is a perfect occasion to take a deeper look into where eBPF-based networking is coming from and to understand what the excitement is all about.`
+ogSummary: "Today is an exciting day for the Cilium community: Isovalent, the company behind Cilium, is announcing its $29M Series A financing round backed by Andreessen Horowitz, Google, and Cisco.
+This is a perfect occasion to take a deeper look into where eBPF-based networking is coming from and to understand what the excitement is all about."
 ---

 ![](intro.png)